-Burnt Orange Theatre Co. is a youth theatre company aiming to work collaboratively, consciously and cleverly with young actors across London.
+Burnt Orange Theatre Co. is a community interest company working collaboratively, consciously and cleverly with young creatives in Hammersmith and Fulham and across London.

 At Burnt Orange Theatre, we pride ourselves on being focused on and motivated by young people.
 Our company members are at the heart of everything we do, and we work collaboratively to provide real industry experience for young people in London.

 As a company we aim to:

 Create collaborative, innovative, youth-centred and youth-championing work.